shieldskcd/java_MC/Sec03/contents.md

 ### Floating Point Number Precision Tips
 - Float and double are great for general floating point operations.
-- **Neither** should be used when precise calculations are required because of how floating point nubmers are stored, this is not native to Java.
+- **Neither** should be used when precise calculations are required because of how floating point numbers are stored, this is not native to Java.
 - To deal with this absurdly large numbers, Java has a class called *BigDecimal* that is more precise.

 [Back to Top](#table-of-contents)